-The responsible individual \square may or \square may not change the beneficiary designated under this agreement to another member of the designated beneficiary's family described in Section 529(e)(2) in accordance with the Custodian's procedures.
+The responsible individual may change the beneficiary designated under this agreement to another member of the designated beneficiary's family described in Section 529(e)(2) in accordance with the Custodian's procedures, unless declined on the application.

 - 1. The depositor agrees to provide the Custodian with all information necessary to prepare any reports required by Section 530(h). - 2.
 The Custodian agrees to submit reports to the Internal Revenue Service (IRS) and responsible individual the reports prescribed by the IRS.